snandasena/advanced-lane-finding/README.md

 Discussions
 ---
 This is was a great experience to play with the polynomial approach to detect lane lines.
 But lighting is the worst case for edge detections.
-Even there were test images without any kind of road lane lines, edges were detected due to light and dark color planes intersect.
+Even there were test images without any kind of road lane lines, edges were detected due to shadow boundaries.

 Color thresholding was helped to detect yellow lane lines, LAB B color channel was helped to detect yellow lane lines.
 For white lane lines, there were multiple color channels supported with clear edges, due to lightning issues HSL S was selected to combine white and yellow lanes.